Exponential Lower Bounds for Polytopes in Combinatorial Optimization: Strong Lower Bounds on Extension Complexity

 A {\DEF stable set} $S$ (also called an {\DEF independent set}) of a graph $G = (V,E)$ is a subset $S \subseteq V$ of the vertices such that no two of them are adjacent.
 For a subset $S \subseteq V$, we let $\chi^{S} \in \mathbb{R}^{V}$ denote the \emph{characteristic vector} of $S$, with $\chi^S_v = 1$ if $v \in S$ and $\chi^S_v = 0$ otherwise.
 The {\DEF stable set polytope}, denoted $\STAB(G)$, is the convex hull of the characteristic vectors of all stable sets in $G$, i.e.,

 Recall that a polytope $Q$ is an extension of a polytope $P$ if $P$ is the image of $Q$ under a linear projection.

 \begin{lem} For each $n$, there exists a graph $H_n$ with $O(n^2)$ vertices such that $\STAB(H_n)$ contains a face that is an extension of $\COR(n).$ \end{lem} [1]{#1} [1]{\overline{#1}} [1]{\underline{#1}} [1]{\overline{\underline{#1}}} \begin{proof} Consider the complete graph $K_n$ with vertex set $V_n := [n]$.
 For each vertex $i$ of $K_{n}$ we create two vertices labeled $\e{ii}, \ee{ii}$ in $H_n$ and an edge between them.
-For each edge $ij$ of $K_{n},$ we add to $H_n$ four vertices labeled $\e{ij}, \ee{ij}, \eee{ij}, \eeee{ij}$ and all possible six edges between them.
+Let us label the edges of $K_n$ in the following way.
+The edge between vertices $i$ and $j$ with $i<j$ gets the label $ij$.
+Now, for each edge $ij$ of $K_{n},$ we add to $H_n$ four vertices labeled $\e{ij}, \ee{ij}, \eee{ij}, \eeee{ij}$ and all possible six edges between them.
 We further add the following eight edges to $H_n$:

 See Fig.~\ref{fig:stab_embedding} for an illustration.
 The number of vertices in $H_n$ is $2n+4{n\choose 2}.$

 Thus the vertices and edges of $K_{n}$ are represented by cliques of size $2$ and $4$ respectively in $H_n$.
 We will refer to these as \emph{vertex-cliques} and \emph{edge-cliques} respectively.
 Consider the face $F = F(n)$ of $\STAB(H_n)$ whose vertices correspond to the stable sets containing exactly one vertex in each vertex-clique and each edge-clique.
 (The vertices in this face correspond exactly to stable sets of $H_n$ with maximum cardinality.)